benjamink/ansible-helloworld/ansible_workflow.md

 ## Configuring kitchen-ansible

 Once the Ansible role has been initialized with kitchen-ansible a new file called `.kitchen.yml` will have been created in the project directory.
 This file configures how kitchen-ansible will manage the underlying virtualization platform (driver) and run the provisioner.
 One of the powerful features of test-kitchen is that it can be configured to automatically manage multiple instances & multiple operating system platforms in a single configuration file.
-This means it's possible to test an Ansible role on CentOS 6, CentOS 7 & Ubuntu 14.04 all with one command.
+This means, for example, it's possible to test an Ansible role on CentOS 6, CentOS 7 & Ubuntu 14.04 all with one command.

-The following is an example of a simple kitchen-ansible configuration that will provision the current role on both CentOS 6 & CentOS 7.
-Then kitchen-ansible will run through whatever tests are defined on both instances:
+The following is an example of a simple kitchen-ansible configuration that will provision the current role on both CentOS 6 & CentOS 7.  kitchen-ansible will then run through whatever tests are defined on both instances:

 ### Using Vagrant